‘Where else could a writer hope to meet the whole world within a one-mile radius?’

 Most of her novels take place in this ‘one-mile radius’, notably her first, White Teeth (2000), and NW (2012).

-Kilburn is very much a creative obsession for Smith, in the same way that Egdon Heath was for Thomas Hardy.
-Local ‘dialect’ is also very important for both of them, creating a strong sense of place and also differentiating different characters, often between those who are always there and those who come back.
+Kilburn is very much a creative fount for Smith, in the same way that Egdon Heath was for Thomas Hardy.
+Local ‘dialect’ is also very important for both of them, creating a strong sense of place and also differentiating characters, often between those who are always there and those who come back.

 But where Smith’s writing differs so much from Thomas Hardy’s is in the variety of her characters.
 Whereas Thomas Hardy has to rely on psychological needs and fault lines to create diversity amongst essentially a homogenous group of characters from the same spot for generations, Smith’s characters are much more heterogeneous: